tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 Just movement.

-A freight train of silence, barreling toward me.
+A silent freight train, barreling toward me.

 I spun, pressing my back against the door.
 The darkness was absolute, thick and suffocating.
 The emergency lights had died, swallowing the building in shadow.